-Upfront (UIV) Highest (Highly Recommended, highest level of third party verification) Written 3 rd Party High (Mandatory if upfront income verification is not available or if UIV data differs substantially from tenant-reported information) Oral 3rd Party Medium (Mandatory if written third party verification is not available) Document Review Medium-Low (Use on provisional basis) Tenant Declaration Low (Use as a last resort)
+Upfront (UIV) Highest (Highly Recommended, highest level of third party verification) Written 3 rd Party High (Mandatory if upfront income verification is not available or if UIV data differs substantially from tenant-reported information) Oral 3 rd Party Medium (Mandatory if written third party verification is not available) Document Review Medium-Low (Use on provisional basis) Tenant Declaration Low (Use as a last resort)

 Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) Wages/Salaries Use of computer matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail or fax or in person.
+Agreements with private vendor agencies, such as The Work Number or ChoicePoint to obtain wage and salary information.
+Use of HUD systems, when available.
 The PHA mails, faxes, or e-mails a verification form directly to the independent sources to obtain wage information.
+The PHA may have the tenant sign a Request for Earnings Statement from the SSA to confirm past earnings.
+The PHA mails the form to SSA and the statement will be sent to the address the PHA specifies on the form.
 In the event the independent source does not respond to the PHA's written request for information, the PHA may contact the independent source by phone or make an in person visit to obtain the requested information.
-When neither The form of third a no party verification or a can be obtained, the PHA may the accept original documents such as consecutive PHA pay stubs (HUD recommends the reas The PHA may accept a notarized statement or affidavit from the tenant that declares the family's total annual income from earnings.
-Note: The PHA must document in the tenant file, the reason third party verification was not Agreements with private vendor agencies, such as The Work Number or ChoicePoint to obtain wage and salary information.
-The PHA may have the tenant sign a Request for Earnings Statement from the SSA to confirm past earnings.
-The least three months of pay stubs, if employed by the same employer for three months or more), W-2 forms, etc. from available.
-Use of HUD systems, when available.
-PHA mails the form to SSA and the statement will be sent to the address the PHA specifies on the form. the tenant.
+When neither form of third party verification can be obtained, the PHA may accept original documents such as consecutive pay stubs (HUD recommends the PHA review at least three months of pay stubs, if employed by the same employer for three months or more), W-2 forms, etc. from the tenant.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.
+The PHA may accept a notarized statement or affidavit from the tenant that declares the family's total annual income from earnings.
 Note: The PHA must document in the tenant file, the reason third party verification was not available.